conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 Read more
 ---------

+.. container:: examples

     - Cross-build using a tool_requires
-- How to require test frameworks: using ``test_requires``
+    - How to require test frameworks like gtest: using ``test_requires``
     - Using Conan to build for Android
     - Using Conan to build for iOS
+    - Link to the VirtualBuildEnv reference